 1. Growth Capital

 Instead of taking out loans, you can fund new hires, marketing, or equipment with retained profits.
+This keeps your debt load low and preserves equity.

 2. Debt Management

-3. Valuation & Investor Confidence
+3. Valuation and Investor Confidence

 Investors often look at retained earnings to assess whether you reinvest wisely or pay excessive dividends.
+A growing retained earnings balance signals long-term financial discipline.

 4. Tax Planning